Babras369/Ultramotiv_assignment/src/cobot_trial2_description/README.md

 # ROS2 Cobot Simulation

 This repository contains a ROS2 package for collaborative robot (cobot) simulation and kinematics analysis.
-The package includes Gazebo simulation, RViz visualization, and forward/inverse kinematics implementations.
+The package includes Gazebo simulation, RViz visualization, and forward/inverse kinematics implementations along with object detection.

 ## Package Overview